Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/messaging-api-reference.md

 {% tabs %}
 {% tab title="Android" %}

-To retrieve the push token from Firebase Messaging Service follow this [link](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token).
+To retrieve the push token from Firebase Messaging Service follow this [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token).
-After retrieving the push token use the below core api to sync it with profile in platform.
+After retrieving the push token use the below core API to sync it with profile in platform.

 ### Java